torrentkino/torrentkino/docs/tumbleweed.md

 **tumbleweed** is a simple webserver for static content with a low memory footprint for the Linux OS.
 It uses the Linux EPOLL event system, does non-blocking IO, supports Zero-Copy and uses all the cores you have.
-It is actually quite fast.
+It is actually really fast.
-Though only a few HTTP features are supported such as HTTP Pipelining, Keep-alive and Range Requests as seen in the wild.
+It has only a limited HTTP feature set though.

 ## OPTIONS